qdgrasp/qdgrasp.github.io/generating_grasp_poses.md

 <p align="justify">
 <font style="font-size:1.3rem;font-family:'Georgia',serif;">
-However, ACRONYM grasps have been generated with basing sampling schemes (Eppner et al., 2019).
+However, ACRONYM grasps have been generated with basic sampling schemes (Eppner et al., 2019).
 A search space is designed such that each element of that space can be projected into the SE(3) space of 6D grasp poses.
 The search space is randomly sampled: what makes this framework efficient is the usage of priors to generate successful grasps more easily.
 </font>
 </p>